Learning The Minimum Action Distance: Experiments

 \section{Experiments}

 We evaluate our proposed MAD learning algorithms on a diverse set of environments with varying characteristics, including deterministic and stochastic dynamics, discrete and continuous state spaces, and environments with noisy observations.
-Our experiments are designed to address the following questions:
+Our analysis is directed by the following questions:

 \begin{itemize}[leftmargin=0.5cm] \item How accurately do our learned embeddings capture the true minimum action distances?

 \item How does the performance of our method compare to existing quasimetric learning approaches?